Clinical Resources: Buprenorphine in Borderline Personality Disorder

 Guidance Notes

-A recently identified case series (Norelli et al.) reported clinical use of buprenorphine/naltrexone combination products at doses of 2/0.5 mg and 1/0.25 mg in this context — naltrexone, not naloxone, which has negligible oral bioavailability and is used in standard sublingual formulations precisely to deter injection.
-This is the first such report known to this site, and the pharmacodynamic implications of the naltrexone component at these doses are not yet well understood here.
-The PCP guide will be updated once that is better characterized.
-In the meantime, this is noted for clinicians who may encounter or consider combination formulations.
+A case series (Norelli et al.) reported clinical use of buprenorphine/naltrexone combination products at doses of 2/0.5 mg and 1/0.25 mg in this context — naltrexone, not naloxone, which has negligible oral bioavailability and is used in standard sublingual formulations.
+As of v0.20, the PCP guide (Section 6.3) discusses this report, including why naltrexone rather than naloxone is the more pharmacologically coherent co-formulated antagonist and the dizziness that prompted a dose reduction in the patient who received it.
+The pharmacodynamic implications of the naltrexone component at these doses are still not fully characterized, and this remains an active area of attention.
+This note is retained for clinicians who may encounter or consider combination formulations.

 If you have relevant clinical experience or insight into this combination, please get in touch.